isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderator/Panel Speakers.md

 <p><strong>Mr Eugene Ho</strong>&nbsp;<strong>&nbsp;</strong>&nbsp;
 <br>Global CSR Director for future skills at SAP &amp; serves on the boards
 of Common Purpose APAC</p>
-<p>Mr Eugene Ho is a seasoned leader in corporate affairs and social sustainability,
+<p>Mr Eugene is a seasoned leader in corporate affairs and social sustainability,
 currently serving as Global CSR Director for Future Skills at SAP.
 With over two decades in the IT sector, he spearheads global initiatives to empower marginalized youth through digital skills and inclusive learning pathways, building strategic public-private partnerships internationally.
 Formerly SAP’s Regional CSR Head for East Asia &amp; Pacific, his leadership has earned honors for SAP including the ASEAN Business Award.</p>
-<p>Eugene serves on the World Economic Forum’s Global Future Council, the
+<p>Mr Eugene serves on the World Economic Forum’s Global Future Council,
-board of Common Purpose Asia Pacific, and the advisory committee of Ngee Ann Polytechnic.
+the board of Common Purpose Asia Pacific, and the advisory committee of Ngee Ann Polytechnic.
 A dedicated youth advocate, he mentors actively and champions equitable workforce development.</p>
 </td>
 </tr>
 <tr>